Cutting-edge films—

 Kevin Monahan

-If you made it this far, you may want to consider volunteering to help with the festival or submitting a film of your own.
+If you made it this far, you may want to consider submitting a film of your own.